 All ropes course facilitators are industry-certified site-specific challenge course facilitators.

 All staff have current WA Food Handlers Permits.

 All staff attend two weeks of pre-camp training, and are trained in topics such as child abuse prevention, child behavioral characteristics and management, and emergency response procedures.

 After you have completed the check-in process on the first day of camp, your camper will have the opportunity to take the swim test at our pool.
 Passing the swim test allows your camper to swim in the deep end of the pool, use the pool slides, and for Middle School and High School Camps, participate in the water activities at Lake Day.
 Your camper will also have the opportunity to take the swim test during free time.

 For Primary and Junior campers, the swim test involves swimming across the width of the pool one time.

-For Middle School and High School campers, the swim test involves swimming two laps of the pool and treading water for one minute.
+For Middle School and Teen Camp campers, the swim test involves swimming two laps of the pool and treading water for one minute.